MaximeFERRIER/XRCooking/README.md

 ## Project Overview

-This project utilizes the ThemealDB API to fetch recipes and display them in an interactive 3D environment.
+This project utilizes the TheMealDB API to fetch recipes and display them in an interactive 3D environment.
 The application is designed to be compatible with Samsung's upcoming AR headsets, as well as standard smartphones.

 ## Features